nitu45641/filter-plus/readme.txt

 == Description ==

-**[Filter Plus](https://woooplugin.com/filter-plus/)** is a **WordPress and Woocommerce Product Filter Plugin** that allows users to add multiple filtering features like filter by Ratings, Tags, Price Range etc.
+**[Filter Plus](https://woooplugin.com/filter-plus/)** is a **WordPress and Woocommerce Product Filter Plugin** that allows users to add multiple filtering features like filter Woocommerce products by Categories,Ratings, Tags, Price Range etc. Wordpress Post,Custom Post type by Categories,Tags,Author and so on.You can also filter Woocommerce admin order by products and order status.

 Ever wanted to provide a better WooCommerce filtering experience and **product filter** on your WordPress eCommerce site?
 Now you can do that with the **[Filter Plus](https://woooplugin.com/filter-plus/)** plugin.
 This will allow the store admin to add different filter options to the store.
 And by using the advanced filter, customers can easily get the desired products.

 It will help users shorten the products quickly and order from the prioritized product list.
 Filter Plus will help you to improve the user experience, and conversion rate while also helping the store owner reduce the bounce rate.
-Filter Plus as **Woocommerce Filter** plugin will help you making users more comfortable with shoping on the store.
+Filter Plus as **Woocommerce Filter** plugin will help you make users more comfortable with shopping in the store.
+**Wordpress Filter** Helps you to filter blogs, custom post type by categories,tags, author , post meta, custom fields and so on.

+**Woocommerce Admin Order** Filter helps Store Owner analyze which is the best-selling burger in your store by filtering orders by products and order status.
+With these analytics, you can easily filter out where you have to emphasize for increased sales.

 **Helpful links 👇**